GRACeFUL-project/DSL-WP/2016-09/Amanuens/NewAmanuens.md

 to become familiar with now that you are joining the Chalmers GRACeFUL group.

+## A GRACeFUL taxonomy of terms

+The aim of this subsection is to provide a taxonomy of terms to refer to in your continued reading.
+Good luck!

+* CLD:
+    Causal Loop Diagram.
+    A labeled graph where the
+    vertecies represent some state (or projection...)
+    of the real world (e.g. "amount of rainfall" or "air temperature") and the edges represent qualitative causal relationships (e.g. "if the amount of rainfall increases, the waterlevel in the river does too").

+* RATs:
+    Rapid Assesment Tool.
+A tool
+    for assesing the viability of
+    some strategy in a comparatively
+    fast way (comparatively fast because
+    what you are comparing too is doing computation/assesments by hand, which
+    will always be slow).

+* CRUD:
+    Climate Resilient Urban Design.
+    The topic of designing urban environments
+    to be less culnerable to things like floods and hot weather etc.

 ## The work will involve
-* GraphDSL+constraints: development of a domain specific language embedded in Haskell,
+* GraphDSL+constraints: development of a domain specific language embedded in Haskell
-* Implementing examples in this language,
+* Implementing examples in this language
-* Interfacing with the software developed by the other project partners,
+* Interfacing with the software developed by the other project partners
 * Testing and verification of the tools and
 * Documentation in reports and scientific papers.